Akagi201/web3-monitor/README.md

-# web3-monitor
+# Web3 Monitor

-A stupid monitor for evm compatible chains.
+A stupid monitor for EVM compatible chains.

 ## Run